alanthe29/Kali-tools/README.md

 ```

 This takes you into the `scripts` folder.

----

 ### Go back up

 ```bash
 cd ..
 ```

-This takes you to the parent folder (one level up).
+This takes you to the parent folder (one level up)

----

 ### Check where you are